-Prize motivation: "in recognition of her work for social justice and ethno-cultural reconciliation based on respect for the rights of indigenous peoples."
+Prize motivation: “for her struggle for social justice and ethno-cultural reconciliation based on respect for the rights of indigenous peoples”

 Prize share: 1/1

 Work for the Rights of Indigenous Peoples

 In 1992 the western world celebrated that it was 500 years since Columbus reached America.
 In the same year, the Guatemalan indigenous woman Rigoberta Menchú was awarded the Peace Prize for her work for the rights of indigenous peoples and reconciliation between ethnic groups.
 Indigenous organizations lobbied for her nomination, they wanted to draw attention to the fact that the European discovery of America had entailed the extermination and suppression of indigenous populations.